pestphp/docs/plugins/watch.md

 > Note: This is still a development package and needs further testing.

 <a name="installation"></a>
 ## Installation

-Follow these two steps to install it:

-1. [**Install fswatch**](https://github.com/emcrisostomo/fswatch#getting-fswatch) on your machine, or check if you already have it:
+First, [**install fswatch**](https://github.com/emcrisostomo/fswatch#getting-fswatch) on your machine, or check if you already have it:

 ```bash
 fswatch --version
 ```

-2. Install the Watch plugin using Composer:
+Then, install the Watch Plugin via the Composer package manager:

 ```bash
 composer require pestphp/pest-plugin-watch --dev